Find Out If You Can Give Puppies Milk

 You don't have to look far for puppy formula; vets often keep dog milk replacements in case of emergencies.
 Your vet will also point you in the right direction to stock up on milk replacer.

-Adopting a new furry friend brings so much joy into our lives.
+Adopting a new pup brings so much joy into our lives.
 But, having a puppy isn't always fun and games.
-Puppies, especially newborns are in a very vulnerable state.
+Puppies, especially newborns, are in a very vulnerable state.
 This is the most crucial time to see a veterinarian.
 Small issues, like fevers, digestive issues, and inadequate feeding can lead to problems with health that can quickly progress.
+If you’re worried about your pup, consider protecting them with a preventive dog insurance policy.

 If you aren't sure about how to best care for the puppies, or are concerned about their health, head to your vet immediately for help.
 Spot is here to help make pet parenting less worrisome.
-Make sure your pup gets the proper medical attention.
-Your free Spot quote is less than 30 seconds away.
+Make sure your pup gets proper medical attention, and grab your free pet insurance quote below.